-In addition to these rather absurd conclusions, there are also real steps being taken that are already yielding small but significant results.
-The following were planned and implemented after the war:
+In addition to these, in my opinion, absurd conclusions, there are also real steps being taken that are already yielding small but significant results.
+The following were planned and implemented after the war.

 - More than a dozen students have begun working on projects on the Gitak.club platform led by Diasporan Armenians, as a result of which, some have already completed their master’s degrees at Yerevan State University.

 - The newly-established Armenian Independent University and The Institute of Bioinformatics of Armenia are conducting summer schools with significant involvement of Armenians from the Diaspora.

 - The SASTIC initiative has brought together more than a hundred Diasporan professionals, who regularly study projects that promote the development of Armenia and promise both financial and intellectual support.

 - The Future Armenian, Armenians Forward, and United AIO initiatives have called for discussions around new collaboration efforts.

 I have participated in dozens of private conversations, where we have discussed how to achieve more effective cooperation between different segments of the Armenian people.
 In this article, I will try to lay out the “intermediate conclusion” I have formed as a result of these discussions.

 The Main Obstacle

 There truly is a major accumulation of human capital in the Diaspora today, many of whom are not involved in the development of Armenia.
 They cite many obstacles, such as the lack of a common universal goal, or that there are no mechanisms for the Diaspora to participate in the governance process of Armenia.
 Without minimizing any of these problems, and even in the current conditions, there are massive opportunities for effective Armenia-Diaspora collaboration.
 There is a consensus among most of us around these issues, and there are essentially no legal obstacles to solving many of them.